alex3165/react-mapbox-gl/README.md

 - Popup (Projected component)
 - Cluster

-> The source files are written in Typescript, you can consume the compiled files in Javascript or Typescript and get the type definition files.
+> This repository include the Typescript type definition files

 ## How to start